Arraignment Delayed Again For Accused Gunman In Deadly Orange Mass Shooting As He Remains Hospitalized

 He faces a special circumstance of multiple murders, making him eligible for the death penalty.

-During an arraignment from his hospital bed Friday afternoon, Gonzalez’s attorney said he had been unconscious since being shot and has not been able to speak since the shooting occurred.
+During a hearing from his hospital bed Friday afternoon, Gonzalez’s attorney said he had been unconscious since being shot and has not been able to speak since the shooting occurred.

 Gonzalez was ordered remanded to the custody of the sheriff with no bail.